Multi-location operations is the work of running several sites with consistent service, clear reporting, and enough local flexibility.

 The difference between a successful multi-location operator and a struggling one is usually systems, not people.
 Strong systems produce consistent results regardless of who is working.
 Weak systems make every location dependent on individual talent.

-Multi-location businesses lose 15-30% of potential revenue through operational inconsistency.
+Multi-location businesses lose real revenue to operational inconsistency.
 One location answers calls promptly while another sends them to voicemail.
 One location follows up on quotes while another does not.
 AI automation and process standardization close these gaps.

 Opening new locations before the existing ones operate consistently